OPERATION is easy to achieve: we routinely deliver your choice of

 of low cost thermal imagers.

-here for info on Imaging Arrays and Linear Arrays.
+here for info on Imaging Arrays and Linear Arrays and Application Sets.

 There are no competitors for these low cost devices.